 #4: Limit the amount of affection.

 A basic rule of thumb: If you have to ask whether something’s okay, it’s usually not.
 We have learned that kissing, hugging, and touching are general ways to show affection toward our significant others.
 That’s not exactly wrong, but there are boundaries that need to be set lest you slip into sexual sin.
-Know your limits and be honest about them.
+Know your limits and be honest about them.“Anything that you know that triggers you or that takes you further than where you need to be in order to maintain a healthy, clean conscience between yourself and the Lord is too far.”

 That’s not to say you can’t be affectionate at all.
 However, be cautious in how you display this affection.
 Do not do anything that will compromise either your conscience or your partner’s conscience with the Lord.